aws-samples/serverless-samples/serverless-rest-api/python-rest-terraform/README.md

 cd python-rest-terraform
 ```

-To deploy the cicd pipeline infrastructure, Update the variables in `terraform.tfvars` in newly created folder based on your requirement.
+To deploy the cicd pipeline infrastructure, Update the variables in `terraform.tfvars` in newly created `serverless-rest-api-cicd` repository based on your requirement.
 Make sure to change the `source_repo_name` as per your GitHub Repository owner.

 Update remote backend configuration as required, by default it will take it as local-backend.